-Finally, looking even deeper to the future, there is every reason to believe that the term “crowd” itself will witness significant changes.
+Finally, looking even deeper into the future, there is every reason to believe that the term “crowd” itself will witness significant changes.
 Currently “crowds” are all about groups of humans, and crowdsourcing is about tapping into these groups.
-In the future however, crowds will also include groups of machines collaborating with each other, as is already demonstrated in concepts such as smart cities and smart homes.
-Crowdsourcing will therefore take an interesting turn and will involve many people and many machines and platforms – all collaborating in real time, and generating masses of data and insights.
+In the future, however, crowds will also include groups of machines collaborating with each other, as is already demonstrated in concepts such as smart cities and smart homes.
+Crowdsourcing will therefore take an interesting turn and will involve many people and many machines and platforms – all collaborating in real-time, and generating masses of data and insights.

 ABOUT THE AUTHOR

 Dr. Hershkovitz is the Board Member at LINX Market Intelligence, with 20 years of experience in quantitative and qualitative research.
 Dr. Hershkovitz is considered as a global leader expert-level (PhD) understanding of the analytical techniques and methodologies required to extract knowledge and analytical insight from large-scale, geographically distributed groups of subject-matter experts.
 Dr. Hershkovitz has a highly developed capacity to synthesize the insights gathered for client application, and / or directing similar efforts of research staff.